 The production of synthetic leather might be better for the environment than the production of animal leather, depending on how you look at it, but we cannot forget about the fact that plastic leather alternatives have a much shorter lifespan than traditional leather.
-They can be used a maximum of a few years before they start to break down and deteriorate, and they also shred microplastics into the air, water, and onto our skin.
+They can be used maximum for a few years before they start to break and deteriorate.
 Essentially, replacing a faux leather item over and over again can arguably be worse than purchasing a leather item that lasts for a decade.

 When it comes to the end-of-life, PVC-based fake leather doesn’t biodegrade and it can release dangerous chemicals into the water and soil.
-PU-based alternatives can be recycled or broken down but it’s a long process and using heat or chemicals to decompose it can also release toxins.
+PU-based alternatives can be recycled or broken down, but it’s a long process and using heat or chemicals to decompose it can also release toxins.

 The future of leather starts here.
-Get our Sample Box or our prototyping sheet and start creating with Leap™.
+Get our Sample Box or our prototyping sheet and start creating with Leap™.Try out Leap™